Deidesheim: Climate

-Macroclimatically, Deidesheim is characterized by the surrounding relief: The Palatinate Forest to the west forces the main, rainbearing winds from the west and southwest upwards, whereupon they cool and their water condenses, raining down on the Palatinate Forest.
+Macroclimatically, Deidesheim is characterized by the surrounding relief: The Palatinate Forest to the west forces the main, rain-bearing winds from the west and southwest upwards, whereupon they cool and their water condenses, raining down on the Palatinate Forest.
 The now drier air then falls at the forest's east side warming back up, making for a drier, less cloudy climate with warmer temperatures to the forest's lee.
 The number of summery days (that is, with temperatures reaching or surpassing 25 °C) far exceeds the countrywide average by 40 or 50 each year, and the yearly precipitation level of just over 500 mm is below the threshold, set at 600 mm, for German regions that are considered dry.

 From a local climatic point of view, Deidesheim is part of the climatically favoured foothill zone of the Weinstraße region.
 With a mean elevation of 235 m above sea level at the forest's edge, the lands of the Deidesheim area reach down to some 130 m above sea level at the lower mid-slope area in the foothill zone.
 The outliers of the Madental and the Sensental, as well as those of the Einsteltal (dales) northwest of Deidesheim, form outflow pathways for the cold winds coming from the Haardt.
 Also affecting the local climate are small hollows and dells in which cold air can gather.

 Climatic conditions in Deidesheim have almost Mediterranean traits as witnessed by ripening figs, almonds and bitter oranges in the area.
 Profiting especially from the favourable climate are warmth-loving crops such as grapes.
 This favours the growing of Qualitätsweine, which is done here on a grand scale.
 With its long growing season, the wine can age fully.
 Thoroughly fermented wines have a high quality, and frost damage is rare.